Applications are validated

 When an application is refused, you can appeal to The Planning Inspectorate.

 Appeals must be submitted to the Planning Inspectorate in accordance with strict time limits.
-Only you can appeal.
+Only the person who submitted the application can appeal.
 There is no third party right of appeal.

 There is an option to submit a revised scheme to us within 12 months of the refusal date at no cost.